RicoCelsius/PyGrid/README.md

 TG Commands:
 /balance

+Tips:
-Tip: Use PM2 to manage the process.
+- Use PM2 to manage the process.
+- Use FTX exchange, you can get 0% maker fee when you are staking 25 FTT.

 Bug reports will be appreciated.